-The total OPEB liability was determined by an actuarial valuation as of July 1, 2018 with data rolled forward to June 30, 2020.
-In the actuarial valuation dated February 7, 2019, the liabilities were computed using the Entry Age Normal (EAN) cost method as required by GASB 74 and GASB 75.
-The EAN actuarial cost method requires a salary scale assumption; the State of Maryland salary scale assumption was used.
-The discount rate used to measure the total OPEB liability was 7.5%.
+The total OPEB liability was determined by an actuarial valuation as of July 1, 2020 with data rolled forward to June 30, 2021.
+In the actuarial valuation dated October 12, 2020, the liabilities were computed using the Projected Unit Credit method, with linear proration to assumed benefit commencement.

+The discount rate used to measure the total OPEB liability was 7.4%.